 In order to report Level 2 compliance with statistical confidence, a larger dataset must be used.
 MINEX III will generate approximately 2 million single finger templates and perform approximately 3 million single-finger matching operations per submission.

 The sole reporting method from Ongoing MINEX existed in the form of a single interoperability matrix, containing FMRs for combinations of template generators and template matchers.
 With MINEX III, each template generation and template matching algorithm will have a report card created with detailed graphs and tables.
-In addition, the MINEX III website will feature a leaderboard and other statistics.
+In addition, the MINEX III website will feature a page with all compliant submissions sorted in ascending order by "Pooled 2 Fingers FNMR @ FMR≤10-2" and other statistics.

 The MINEX family of tests have been run at NIST for over 10 years.
 As such, it is no longer practical to continue to run some existing template generation and template matching algorithms, due to security concerns with the operating systems for which the submitted software was originally designed.
 It is also quite complex to ensure that 10 year old algorithms work properly on modern operating systems and hardware.
 New INCITS 378 semantic checks have been employed to ensure that templates generated are truly compliant.
 Submissions that fall out of spec with the MINEX III compliance guidelines will be removed from the interoperable subgroup.